vorant94/vorant94.github.io/packages/blog/content/projects/digital-garden/changelogs/200/index.md

 #### First rewrite: NuxtJS

 First I looked on NuxtJS.
 It sadly also has file-based routing, but the app can be split into domain-specific "sub-apps" with Nuxt Layers.
-Underlying Vue still introduces the its own file extension (`.vue`), but this one is old enough for IDE to have a good support.
-Just like Astro it has plugin for working with Markdown files as a CMS, called Nuxt Content.
+Underlying Vue still introduces its own file extension (`.vue`), but this one is old enough for IDE to have a good support.
+Just like Astro it has a plugin for working with Markdown files as a CMS, called Nuxt Content.
 It can be built with SSG or SSR-mode and has a mature ecosystem of all sorts of integrations.

 Everything looked perfect from the outside, but when I glued everything together it started to feel like serious overkill, the mother of all overkills.
 Even worse than that I faced several issues that are there only because how the framework is build: